 What is DACA and why is the Trump administration ending it?

-The Trump administration announced on Tuesday the “wind down” of an Obama-era program that, in part, allows for hundreds of thousands of young undocumented immigrants to remain in the country.
+One week after the administration announced it would “wind down” the Obama-era program that, in part, allowed for hundreds of thousands of young undocumented immigrants to remain in the country, President Donald Trump expressed support for those very people.

+“Does anybody really want to throw out good, educated and accomplished young people who have jobs, some serving in the military?
+Really!”
+Trump tweeted Thursday morning.
+“They have been in our country for many years through no fault of their own – brought in by parents at young age.”

 Read on for a look at how the DACA program works and why the administration disbanded it.